galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 # Creating pages out of Markdown files

-What if you wanted to write thousands of blog posts as Markdown files?
+What if you wanted to create thousands of blog posts from Markdown files?
 You somehow need to read the contents and convert them to HTML so that they can be rendered as pages.
-In this case, the previous approach of creating React components in `src/pages` is no longer ideal.
+You would also prefer using a single template for the structure and appearance of a page and just plug in contents for each post.
+This requires a different approach.

 When the contents of your pages need to be fetched from some source, you'll most likely need a _source plugin_.
 If you need to fetch from the Wordpress API, there's a Wordpress source plugin.
 If you need to pull data from a MongoDB collection, theres a MongoDB source plugin.
 You can search the [Gatsby Plugin Library](https://www.gatsbyjs.org/plugins/) for the plugin that will do the job.
 Just search _'gatsby-source-'_, as this is the convention for naming source plugins.